GormTheWyrm/InsecureEmployeeCMS/README.md

 To set up this app on your own computer:
 1. install mysql and mysql workbench
 2. clone the repository at https://github.com/GormTheWyrm/InsecureEmployeeCMS onto your own computer
-3. You will need to open app.js and manually change lines 20 and 23 to reflect your user and password.
-You may also need to change line 14 if you are using a differnt port.
-4. open the root directory in terminal with node.js.
+3. open the root directory in terminal with node.js.
 I use visual studio code but other programs may be used.
+4. enter "npm i" to install all the node modules required to run the program.
+5. open and run the seed.sql file (under the assets folder) with mysql.
+This should create an empty database and tables
-5. run the application by typing "node app.js" in the terminal
+6. run the application by typing "node app.js" in the terminal
 ![gif of opening file](/assets/openingDemo.gif)

 ## Using the Program